 - The encryption strength is appropriate for the encryption methodology in use.

-18.104.22.168: this adds a new requirement to keep an inventory of trusted keys and certificates used to protect PAN during transmission and that the inventory of trusted keys and certificates is examined to verify it is kept up to date.
+This new requirement mandates keeping an inventory of trusted keys and certificates used to protect PAN during transmission and that the inventory of trusted keys and certificates is examined to verify it is kept up to date.

 “The inventory of trusted keys helps the entity keep track of the algorithms, protocols, key strength, key custodians, and key expiry dates.
 This enables the entity to respond quickly to vulnerabilities discovered in encryption software, certificates, and cryptographic algorithms,” according to the guidance in 22.214.171.124.